cl20813/Software_Setup/amarel.md

 ## 3) FastX interface

 http://ondemand.hpc.rutgers.edu:3443
-This is a fast x a littel different environment more suitable for R. Unlike above, this is not connected to compute note automatically, so you have to connect a compute note again.
+This is a fast x a littel different environment more suitable for R. Unlike Open OnDemandabove, this is not connected to compute note automatically, so you have to connect a compute note again.
 srun --time==10:00 --pty bash